 Answer: Yes, the VeraPlus hub works with Amazon Alexa, Amazon Echo, and Echo dot among others, so you can give the devices direct control with your voice.

 Smart home technology continues to evolve and mature pretty fast.
 The VeraPlus is the latest exhibit of this, supporting some 1,400 different devices thanks to its multiple radios.
 It also has the power to run hundreds of devices at once, which would make for a pretty impressive smart home.

 However, it maintains links to Vera’s tweaker’s legacy and is still very much a tool for the knowledgeable smart home creator.
-Someone who just has a couple of smart lights and a thermostat will end up using barely 1% of the VeraPlus’s power, so there needs to be caution when making a buying decisions.
+Someone who just has a couple of smart lights and a smart thermostat will end up using barely 1% of the VeraPlus’s power, so there needs to be caution when making a buying decisions.